undeMalum/portfolio/content/posts/football-competition/index.md

 ***

 # Closing thoughts
 To sum up, I can't tell you what was more exhausting - writing this reflection or being Santa.
 What I do know, however, is that both were highly gratifying, but for different reasons.
 A perfect example of such differentiator is the involvement of other people.
 To give a better illustration, reflection gives me an opportunity to apply critical thinking and that's great.
-At the same time though, it works only for me and possible a handful of people who will read it.
+At the same time though, it works only for me and possibly a handful of people who will read it.

 On the other hand, being Santa pushed me into _interacting_ with people.
 It was not only kids who posed for photos, but also parents who took them, coaches who trained their teams and organizers who made it happen.
 Communication on so many levels required flexibility in finding the right attitude.

 As I have said, sometimes it was hard.
 When you are tired after a long day of arduous work, you may struggle to be polite.
 Unfortunately, in the end, it is you who is judged by the work you do, not the people who make it harder for you.
 Therefore, you must bite the bullet, keep going, and don't give up.
-You are better off leaving people, that put faith in you, with favorable impressions since **it will richly reward you, unlock many closed door, and pave the path to many incredible people.**
+You are better off leaving people, that have put faith in you, with favorable impressions since **it will richly reward you, unlock many closed doors, and pave the way to meeting many incredible people.**

 By embracing this philosophy, we left positive emotions.
 We proved ourselves by working tirelessly and with total dedication.
 We simply did a great job.
 As far as I'm concerned, I met valuable and hard-working people from whom I learned a lot.
 The unrivaled experience I gained will never be forgotten.

 PS.
-I also taught myself how to use emojis in markdown which is awesome! :grin:
+I also taught myself how to use emojis in a markdown, which is awesome! :grin:

 ***
 {{< neighbouring >}}